ramaprv/ramaprv.github.io/_posts/2023-02-21-building-model-registry.md

 ## 3. Visualizing the Evaluation Metrics

+An important part of a model registry is to be able to compare the performance of models and be able to tell which might be best suitable for a particular use case.
 It is helpful to visualize the evaluation metrics to provide a clearer picture of model performance.
 Below is a code snippet to visualize these metrics using matplotlib:

 ```python
 import matplotlib.pyplot as plt